 Private rooms are available in addition to hostel dorms, and the facilities are spotless throughout.
 It’s a great option if you want to save a bit of money.

 From Mestre it’s only 15 minutes by bus or train into the heart of Venice city.
-This district over on the mainland is a bit more offbeat, but with plenty of accommodation options, shops and restaurants.
+This district over on the mainland is a bit more offbeat, but with plenty of accommodation options, shops, and restaurants.
 We also stumbled across a lively night market while out walking one evening.

 For more ideas on where to stay for 2 days in Venice, see our guides to affordable hotels in Venice and hotels with canal views in Venice.